What is Account Reconciliation?

 A guide to account reconciliation

-Reconciliation in accounting is the process of verifying and adjusting the balances of two sets of financial statements to ensure that they agree.
+Manual reconciliation in accounting is verifying and adjusting the balances of two sets of financial statements to ensure that they agree.
 Its purpose is to identify and correct any discrepancies between them.

 It can be helpful for small business owners, as it can help them ensure that their finances are in order and that they are aware of any discrepancies.